infinyon/stateful-services-examples/connectors.md

 ### Start HTTP-Source Streaming Connector

-The following configuration streams from the `quote-stream` endpoint, which is pre-configured to generate 2 quotes per second.
+The following configuration streams from the `stream-quote` endpoint, which is pre-configured to generate 2 quotes per second.

 ```yaml
 # quotes-stream.yaml